GoogleCloudPlatform/pgadapter/benchmarks/latency-comparison/java/README.md

 * --database: The fully qualified database name to use for the benchmark.
 Defaults to `projects/$GOOGLE_CLOUD_PROJECT/instances/$SPANNER_INSTANCE/databases/$SPANNER_DATABASE`.
 * --clients: The number of parallel clients that execute queries.
 Defaults to 16.
 * --operations: The number of operations (queries) that each client executes.
 Defaults to 1,000.
+* --transaction: The type of transaction to execute.
+Must be either READ_ONLY or READ_WRITE.
+Defaults to READ_ONLY.

 ## Examples